MicrosoftDocs/SupportArticles-docs/SkypeForBusiness/SkypeOnline/online-meetings/url-for-meetings-not-use-custom-domain.md

 ## More Information

 The **update-CsTenantMeetingUrl** cmdlet updates the Skype for Business Online meeting URL to a simpler and more standardized format.
 This eliminates problems that may occasionally occur with the original meeting URL.
-For example, assume that an organization sets up an Office 365 domain that has the name contoso.onmicrosoft.com.
+For example, assume that an organization sets up a Microsoft 365 domain that has the name contoso.onmicrosoft.com.
 In this situation, the organization meetings have URLs that resemble the following:

 https://meet.lync.com/onmicrosoft/contoso/user1/45GZFH99